cancui0403/cancui0403.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there! 👋 I’m **Can Cui**, an undergraduate student majoring in Statistics at Sun Yat-sen University.
 I have been conducting research under the supervision of Prof. Kai Kang since my junior year.
-This summer, I’m spending a wonderful time as a student intern at Emory University, where I joined Prof Chang Su's lab to work on a research project in Statistical Genetics and Genomics.
+This summer, I’m spending a wonderful time as a student intern at Emory University, where I joined Prof Chang Su's lab to work on a research project in statistical genetics and genomics.